JordiCorbilla/table.lib/README.md

 Note that we use the [CSV standard](https://tools.ietf.org/html/rfc4180) when processing `CRLF`, `"` or `,` characters surrouding the value with double quotes.

 ![csvoutput](csvoutput.png)

+# Known Issues

+- Simple dictionaries `Dictionary<int, string>` will not work.
+The second argument needs to be a class.